Intrenion/Milcraft/doctrine/on-war.md

 Receive the attack in strength and preserve force for a counterattack.

 **Outcome**
-The defender can turn enemy exhaustion into decision.
+The defender can turn enemy exhaustion into a decision.

 Chapter: Book Six: Defense - The Defensive Battle